open-cluster-management-io/enhancements/enhancements/sig-architecture/6-placements/README.md

 // PlacementSpec defines the attributes of Placement.
 // An empty PlacementSpec selects all ManagedClusters from the bound ManagedClusterSets to placement namespace. type PlacementSpec struct {
-	// Predicates represent a slice of predicates to select ManagedClusters.
-The predicates are ORed.
-	// +optional
-	Predicates []ClusterPredicate `json:"predicates,omitempty"`

-	// Affinity represents the scheduling constraints
-	// +optional
-	Affinity *Affinity `json:"affinity,omitempty"`
-}

-// ClusterPredicate represents a predicate to select ManagedClusters. type ClusterPredicate struct {
   // ClusterSets represent the ManagedClusterSets from which the ManagedClusters are selected.
 	// If the slice is empty, ManagedClusters will be selected from the ManagedClusterSets bound to the placement
 	// namespace, otherwise ManagedClusters will be selected from the intersection of this slice and the
 	// ManagedClusterSets bound to the placement namespace.
 	// +optional
 	ClusterSets []string `json:"clusterSets,omitempty"`

-	// NumberOfClusters represents the number of ManagedClusters to be selected which meet the
+	// NumberOfClusters represents the desired number of ManagedClusters to be selected which meet the
-	// requirements in this predicate.
+	// placement requirements.
-	// 1) If not specified, it indicates all matched ManagedClusters will be selected;
+	// 1) If not specified, all ManagedClusters which meet the placement requirements (including ClusterSets,
+	//    and Predicates) will be selected;
-	// 2) Otherwise if the nubmer of matched ManagedClusters is larger than NumberOfClusters, a random subset
+	// 2) Otherwise if the nubmer of ManagedClusters meet the placement requirements is larger than
-	//    with expected number of ManagedClusters will be selected;
+	//    NumberOfClusters, a random subset with desired number of ManagedClusters will be selected;
-	// 3) If the nubmer of matched ManagedClusters is equal to NumberOfClusters, all matched ManagedClusters
+	// 3) If the nubmer of ManagedClusters meet the placement requirements is equal to NumberOfClusters,
-	//    will be selected;
+	//    all of them will be selected;
-	// 4) If the nubmer of matched ManagedClusters is less than NumberOfClusters, all matched ManagedClusters
+	// 4) If the nubmer of ManagedClusters meet the placement requirements is less than NumberOfClusters,
-	//    will be selected, and the status of condition `PlacementConditionSatisfied` will be set to false;
+	//    all of them will be selected, and the status of condition `PlacementConditionSatisfied` will be
+	//    set to false;
 	// +optional
 	NumberOfClusters *int32 `json:"numberOfClusters,omitempty"`

-	// RequiredDuringSchedulingRequiredDuringExecution represents a scheduling strategy for a
-	// cluster selector.
-If specified, the cluster selector should be matched at both scheduling
-	// time (when the placement decisions are made for the first time) and execution time (After
-	// one or multiple placement decisions are made).
-It means,
-	// 1) Any ManagedCluster, which does not match the selector, should not be selected;
-	// 2) If a selected ManagedCluster ceases to match the selector (e.g. due to an update) after the
-	//    placement decisions are made, it will be eventually removed from the placement decisions;
-	// 3) If a ManagedCluster starts to match the selector after the placement decisions are made, it
-	//    will either be selected or at least has chance to be selected (when NumberOfClusters is
-	//    specified);
-	//
-	// Other scheduling strategies not yet implemented includes
-	// RequiredDuringSchedulingIgnoredDuringExecution and PreferredDuringSchedulingIgnoredDuringExecution
+	// Predicates represent a slice of predicates to select ManagedClusters.
+The predicates are ORed.
 	// +optional
-	RequiredDuringSchedulingRequiredDuringExecution *ClusterSelector `json:"requiredDuringSchedulingRequiredDuringExecution,omitempty"`
+	Predicates []ClusterPredicate `json:"predicates,omitempty"`
+}

+// ClusterPredicate represents a predicate to select ManagedClusters. type ClusterPredicate struct {
+	// RequiredClusterSelector represents a selector of ManagedClusters by label and claim.
+If specified,
+	// 1) Any ManagedCluster, which does not match the selector, should not be selected by this ClusterPredicate;
+	// 2) If a selected ManagedCluster (of this ClusterPredicate) ceases to match the selector (e.g. due to
+	//    an update) of any ClusterPredicate, it will be eventually removed from the placement decisions;
+	// 3) If a ManagedCluster (not selected previously) starts to match the selector, it will either
+	//    be selected or at least has a chance to be selected (when NumberOfClusters is specified);
+	// +optional
+	RequiredClusterSelector ClusterSelector `json:"requiredClusterSelector,omitempty"`
 }

 // ClusterSelector represents the AND of the containing selectors